Keyboard shortcuts

 These settings are chosen once, on the upload screen, before transcription begins.
 After transcription completes, you can check which options were used by opening the note's details.

-Handling factual and reasoning errors
+Handling content errors

 Study Buddy